-The expected survival life tables are provided by individual year 1970-2009, individual age 0-99 years, and race (White, Black, Other (American Indian/Alaska Native, Asian/Pacific Islander), All races for Other unspecified 1991+ and Unknown).
-The maximum age for the 1970-2009 life tables has changed to 99 (from 118 used in the 1970-2007 life tables) because there is evidence that life tables for older ages are unstable.
+The expected survival life tables are provided by individual year 1970-2015, individual age 0-99 years, and race (White, Black, Other (American Indian/Alaska Native, Asian/Pacific Islander), All races for Other unspecified 1991+ and Unknown).
+The maximum age for the life tables is 99 (changed from 118 in the 1970-2007 life tables) because there is evidence that life tables for older ages are unstable.
 For more on the maximum age, see Expected Survival Life Tables.

 1970-2000 Expected Survival

 Expected survival for the years 1970-2000 come from the U.S. Decennial Life Tables from the National Center for Health Statistics (NCHS) for 1970, 1980, 1990, and 2000.

 - Values for individual years are interpolated from the decennial tables (years 1971-1979 from the 1970 and 1980 life tables, 1981-1989 from the 1980 and 1990 life tables, and 1991-1999 from the 1990 and 2000 tables).

 - NCHS provides tables for white, black, and all races combined (used for other unspecified 1991+ and unknown).
 We generated the 1970, 1980, 1990 and 2000 tables for the "Other (American Indian/Alaska Native, Asian/Pacific Islander)" race using standard methods for life table calculations with some modifications to incorporate information on live births and 0 year olds mortality counts broken down into <1 Day, 1-6 Days, 7-27 Days, and 28-364 Days.

 Expected survival for the years 2001-2017 come from the U.S. Annual Life Tables from NCHS.